 In most situations, you have 60 days from the date of a qualifying life event to apply for health coverage.
 But this looks different from state to state.
 Depending on the situation, some states will allow you a 60-day window both before and after a qualifying life event to enroll in coverage.

-Marriage: For those getting married, you’ll be allowed a 60-day window from the date of marriage to change your coverage, including adding a spouse to your employer-sponsored health plan.
+For those getting married, you’ll be allowed a 60-day window from the date of marriage to change your coverage, including adding a spouse to your employer-sponsored health plan.

-Divorce or legal separation: In the event of a divorce, the spouse who does not hold the policy may be able to purchase their own individual plan through an SEP if they have a divorce decree or proof of legal separation.
+In the event of a divorce, the spouse who does not hold the policy may be able to purchase their own individual plan through an SEP if they have a divorce decree or proof of legal separation.
 However, this can get complicated depending on legal proceedings and state rules.

-Is getting pregnant a qualifying life event?
+Getting pregnant is not a qualifying life event

 Though this varies by state, in most cases, getting pregnant is not considered a qualifying life event.
 But don’t worry – if your prenatal care is provided in-network, your current insurance should cover it.
 It’s important to call your insurance provider and ask questions before your first prenatal appointment to see what your insurance will and will not cover.